Timothy-J-Warner/fluorescence-anisotropy-strain-modelling/README.md

 ## Usage

+- (Recommended) Open the software folder in your code editor or IDE of choice, such as Visual Studio Code or PyCharm.
 - Modify the "strain_vs_anisotropy_data.csv" file with your dataset.
 - Choose your model:
   - Run "exponential_model.py" to model exponential relationship.
-  - Run "linear_model.py" to model a series of possible linear relationships.
+  - Run "linear_model.py" to model a series of possible linear fits.
 - View the results in the outputs folders.

 ## Licence